kyma-project/opentelemetry-collector-components/docs/contributor/releasing.md

    ```

 5. Update `otel-collector/builder-config.yaml` to include all components required in the release and commit the changes.
+    > skip this step if there is no new receiver/processor/exporter is added in the release.

 6. To make sure that the release tags point to the HEAD commit of the `opentelemetry-collector-components/{RELEASE_BRANCH}` branch, rebase the upstream branch into the local branch after the merge was successful.